andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 MRIQC Installation Option #1: Singularity
 *******************************

 MRIQC runs as a Docker or Singularity container, so we'll first need to build the container.
 If you're on a Linux system then you'll want to build a Singularity container because Docker containers are not permitted on HPC systems due to required root access permissions that no HPC admin is going to allow.
 If you're using MacOS or Windows, skip this and review the Docker installation section instead.
 If you are working on a university HPC, you may already have the Singularity software available (just make sure you have version >= 2.5).
-Once ready, type the following into the command line to build the container:
+Once ready, type the following into the terminal to build the container:

 ::